-This 8-part series is about investing in stocks.
+This 8-part series about investing in stocks is for beginners who want to learn how to invest.
 The next lesson is to forget about stock market timing.
 This outstanding video series was produced by SensibleInvesting.tv.
 I have created a summary and transcript to help you find spots that interest you and make the best use of your time.

 Summary of video: Lessons From Stock Market History Pt.4: stock market timing